MicrosoftDocs/Viva/Viva/goals/gitlab-integration.md

 description: "Learn how to integrate your GitLab projects with OKRs in Viva Goals."
 ---

-# GitLab Integration
+# GitLab integration

 > [!IMPORTANT]
 > Viva Goals is currently available only for private preview customers, and only in English.
 The features described here are subject to change.
 [Learn more about Viva Goals.](https://go.microsoft.com/fwlink/?linkid=2189933)

-## Who can use this feature?

-All Users and Admins (Admins also have permissions to manage the integration from the admin dashboard) can use this feature.

 ## About the GitLab integration

-Viva Goals’ GitLab integration allows you to update your Objectives and Key Results (OKR) progress automatically depending on the progress of issues in your GitLab projects.
-Let’s say you use GitLab to track your projects, and you have an objective in Viva Goals for resolving 30 issues every quarter.
+The Viva Goals GitLab integration allows you to update your Objectives and Key Results (OKR) progress automatically depending on the progress of issues in your GitLab projects.

+Let's take this example: you use GitLab to track your projects, and you have an objective in Viva Goals for resolving 30 issues every quarter.
 When you link this objective to the corresponding project in GitLab, the status of your OKR will be updated as the issues under the associated project get resolved.
 You can also track the progress of issues being handled by a specific user for objectives that are user-centric.
-Viva Goals will automatically sync the values for you and chart your progress toward the goal, thus saving time while keeping your OKRs current.
+Viva Goals will automatically sync the values for you and chart your progress toward the goal, saving time while keeping your OKRs current.

+All Users and admins can use this feature.
+Admins also have permissions to manage the integration from the admin dashboard.

-## How to enable the GitLab integration?
+## How to enable the GitLab integration

-Admins can enable this integration, by performing the following steps:
+Admins can enable this integration by performing the following steps:

 - From the sidebar, go to **Admin** and select the **Integrations** tab.

 - Against **GitLab**, you'll have an option to **Enable** the integration.
 If you have a connection already created, you'll have an option to **Manage** the integration.

-## Connect GitLab to your Viva Goals account - Admins
+## How to connect GitLab to your Viva Goals account - Admins

-- After enabling the integration, as an admin, the first step is to configure a GitLab connection from the **GitLab configuration** page.
+- After enabling the integration as an admin, you need to configure a GitLab connection from the **GitLab configuration** page.

 - Select **New Connection**, and sign in to your GitLab account.